-We obtained the Management's Discussion and Analysis prior to the date of this auditors' report.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We obtained Management's Discussion and Analysis prior to the date of this auditors' report.
+If, based on the work we have performed, we conclude that there is a material misstatement, we are required to report that fact.
 We have nothing to report in this regard.